 Stress, for most of us living and working in modern cities, is part of life.
 However it can get a lot worse when you are not conceiving as easily as you thought you would.
 And in a cruel vicious cycle, stress can have a negative impact on fertility.
-Women who are more stressed have reduced fertility, and during IVF procedures have lower embryo implantation rates.
-Stress has also been shown to affect semen quality.
-This is why we do specific acupuncture treatments at particular times of the IVF cycle.
+Women who are more stressed appear to have reduced fertility, and stress has also been shown to affect semen quality.

-For those of you who are interested to know more about how stress affects fertility and how acupuncture and other methods can help relieve it please read on ……
+For those of you who are interested to know more about how stress affects fertility and how acupuncture and other methods may help relieve it please read on ……

 Different kinds of stress